These are the highest quality salts to keep your system running in tip-top shape.

 Citric acid won’t alter the taste or quality of your soft water.

-Pellets are the preferred option for homes with a higher water usage, so if you have an above-moderate volume water usage, you’ll get much more out of using pellets in your water softening system.
+Pellets easily dissolve in water and are the preferred option for homes with a higher water usage.
 If you have an all-in-one tank system, pellets are also the better choice.